SkinnySyd/Potato_sales/README.md

 ```

 Replace $CONTAINER_NAME with your desired container name and $HOST_PORT with the port number you want to run the container on.

+### App Login

+The Potato Sales App uses mock login validation.
+You can log in with the following credentials:

+- **Username:** admin
+- **Password:** password

+### Sales Sorting

+click on the cells in the table headers, the table data will be sorted based on the clicked column.